 Outdated or Non-Compliant Electrical Installations

-Common examples of outdated installations include knob-and-tube wiring and aluminium wiring, which can degrade over time, causing loose connections and overheating.
+Common examples of outdated installations include knob-and-tube and aluminium wiring, which can degrade over time, causing loose connections and overheating.
 Other issues may involve outdated electrical panels, the absence of GFCIs and AFCIs, and insufficient protection against electrical surges.

 Updating electrical installations to current safety standards is crucial.
 A professional electrician can assess the existing wiring and components, identify potential electrical hazards, and develop a plan to upgrade the system.
-This may include replacing bad wiring, installing new devices, upgrading the electrical panel, and ensuring proper grounding and surge protection.
+This may include replacing lousy wiring, installing new devices, upgrading the electrical panel, and ensuring proper grounding and surge protection.

 Malfunctioning Switches and Outlets